jfaraudo/SIESTA_examples/H2O/SIESTA_input/readme.md

-Input files for example (Pseudopotentials, structure, fdf)
+Input files for example (Pseudopotentials, structure, fdf) and a template notebook for analysis